Last Updated on May 27, 2023 by Ellen

 Hopefully, as more baby boomers and others approach retirement, our blog and information can be useful in some way.

-If you feel our experiences might benefit someone you know, please forward this link!
+If you feel our experiences might benefit someone you know, please forward this post!
 Thank you!

 Thanks for reading, “Do you need a million dollars to retire and travel the world?”